A Generalized Kernel Approach to Structured Output Learning: Operator-valued Kernel Formulation of Kernel Dependency Estimation

 \textbf{Step 2 (pre-image) Prediction:} In order to compute the structured prediction $f(x)$ for an input $x$, we solve the following pre-image problem:

-where $\mathbf{K}_x$ is the row vector of operators corresponding to the input $x$.
-At this step, the operator-valued kernel formulation has an inherent difficulty in expressing the pre-image problem without kernel mappings.
-Indeed, $\Phi_l$ can be unknown and only implicitly defined through the kernel $l$.
-In this case, the usual kernel trick is not sufficient to solve the pre-image problem.
-Thus, we introduce the following variant (generalization) of the kernel trick: $\langle \mathcal{T} \Phi_l(y_1),\Phi_l(y_2)\rangle_\mathcal{F_Y} = [\mathcal{T}l(y_1,\cdot)](y_2)$, where $\mathcal{T}$ is an operator in $\mathcal{L(F_Y)}$.
-Note that the usual kernel trick $\langle \Phi_l(y_1),\Phi_l(y_2)\rangle_\mathcal{F_Y} = l(y_1,y_2)$ is recovered when $\mathcal{T}$ is the identity operator.
+where $\mathbf{K}_x$ is the row vector of operators corresponding to input $x$.
+In many problems, the kernel map $\Phi_l$ is unknown and only implicitly defined through the kernel $l$.
+In these problems, the above operator-valued kernel formulation has an inherent difficulty in expressing the pre-image problem and the usual kernel trick is not sufficient to solve it.
+To overcome this problem, we introduce the following variant (generalization) of the kernel trick: $\langle \mathcal{T} \Phi_l(y_1),\Phi_l(y_2)\rangle_\mathcal{F_Y} = [\mathcal{T}l(y_1,\cdot)](y_2)$, where $\mathcal{T}$ is an operator in $\mathcal{L(F_Y)}$.
+Note that the usual kernel trick $\langle \Phi_l(y_1),\Phi_l(y_2)\rangle_\mathcal{F_Y} = l(y_1,y_2)$ is recovered from this variant when $\mathcal{T}$ is the identity operator.
 It is easy to check that our proposed trick holds if we consider the feature space associated to the kernel $l$, i.e.,~$\Phi_l(y) = l(y,.)$.
-A proof for the more general case in which the features $\Phi_l$ can be any implicit mapping of a Mercer kernel is given for self-adjoint operator $\mathcal{T}$ in Appendix~\ref{appxc1} in the supplementary material.
-Using this trick, the pre-image problem can be written as
+A proof for the more general case in which the features $\Phi_l$ can be any implicit mapping of a Mercer kernel is given for self-adjoint operator $\mathcal{T}$ in~\citep[Appendix~A]{kadri-2013-ICML_TechRep}.
+Using this trick, we may now express $f(x)$ using only kernel functions: